-President Obama's FY 2012 budget request was released on February 14, 2011.
-The budget proposes to fund the FY 2012 LIHEAP at \$1.98 billion in block grant funds with \$590 million in emergency contingency funds.
-Pennsylvania's share of the block grant is estimated to be \$135.3 million.
+President Obama's FY 2017 budget request was released on February 9, 2016.
+The budget proposes to fund the FY 2017 LIHEAP at \$3 billion in block grant funds with \$769 million in emergency contingency funds.
+Pennsylvania's share of the block grant is estimated to be \$176.9 million.
+Continuing Appropriations Act, 2016 (P.L.
+114-53) and the Consolidated Appropriations Act, 2016 (P.L.
+114-113) established LIHEAP funding at \$3.39 billion for FY 2016, of which Pennsylvania received \$202.4 million.
+Of these two estimates, DHS will be using the estimate based on the prior year's Congressional budget since the passage of the Appropriations bill offers security that funding will not decrease.

-There are no State Energy Conservation Act funds (ECAF) allocated for program year 2011-12.
-DPW will receive an additional \$2.45 million in leveraging funds and anticipates carrying forward a balance of \$27 million.
-This results in a total budget of \$164.75 million.
-Up to 15 percent of the block grant will be allocated to DCED for the Weatherization Assistance Program and up to 10 percent of the block grant will be allocated for administrative costs, leaving an adjusted minimum total of \$131.85 million available for LIHEAP benefits.
+There are no State Energy Conservation Act funds (ECAF) allocated for program year 2016-17.
+DHS anticipates carrying forward a balance of \$14 million.
+This results in a total budget of \$216.4 million.
+Fifteen percent of the block grant will be allocated to

+DCED for the Weatherization Assistance Program and up to 10 percent of the block grant will be allocated for administrative costs, leaving an adjusted minimum total of \$165.8 million available for LIHEAP benefits.